NinjaT1/Store-With-UI/README.md

 # Shop Management System

 ## Overview
-The Shop Management System is a software solution designed to streamline operations for retail businesses.
+The Shop Management System is a simple software solution designed to streamline operations for retail businesses.
 It provides features for inventory management, sales processing, and reporting, helping businesses optimize their processes and improve efficiency.

 ## Features
 - **Inventory Management**: Track stock levels, manage product information, and receive notifications for low stock items.
 - **Sales Processing**: Process transactions, generate receipts, and calculate totals including taxes.
-- **Reporting**: Generate reports on sales, inventory, and customer trends for informed decision-making.
 - **User Interface**: Intuitive interface for easy navigation and user-friendly experience.

 ## Technologies Used